-California Inmates Risking Lives For $2/ Day To Work With Firefighters Combating Wildfires
+California Inmates Risking Lives For $2 A Day To Work With Firefighters Combating Wildfires

 The workload is now so overwhelming that California firefighters have formed an unconventional partnership with the California Department of Corrections and Rehabilitation by enlisting the help of inmate firefighters.
 While most people would likely find the partnership to be a courageous act of service, according to Newsweek, the inmate firefighter partnership has actually sparked a heated debate.

 In the state of California, salaried firefighters reportedly make an average of $74,000 plus benefits.
 However, the inmate firefighters aren’t making nearly as much.
-To be exact, they’re only making $2.00/hour and an additional $1.00/hour “when fighting an active fire.”
-This position has been made available to offenders who do not have a history of “arson, sexual crimes, kidnapping, gang-affiliation, or escape attempts.
+To be exact, they’re only making $2 a day and an additional $1 an hour “when fighting an active fire.”
+This position has been made available to offenders who do not have a history of “arson, sexual crimes, kidnapping, gang-affiliation, or escape attempts.”
 It is also important to note that these inmates are not the ones facing life sentences.

-After volunteering, potential inmates firefighters are trained in fire safety and field conditions.
+After volunteering, potential inmate firefighters are trained in fire safety and field conditions.
 Then, they must pass a physical exam before being transferred to one of the 43 low-security field camps throughout the state.
-It has been reported that approximately 58 inmate firefighters are currently fighting active fires.
+It has been reported that approximately 3,400 inmate firefighters are currently fighting active fires.

 Several reports have noted the heightened criticism California has faced for the program.
 In fact, during an interview with the publication, Jordan Barab, former deputy assistant secretary of the Occupational Safety and Health Administration, noted the vast differences between the treatment of inmates in comparison to that of actual firefighters.
 Although both are doing the same job and putting their lives at risk, they’ll never be treated equally.
 Since these are inmates who have the potential to re-enter society after serving their prison sentences, Barab believes it is seemingly unfair for them to risk their lives and not be fairly compensated.